2-REC/opencolorio-build-win/README.md

 This seems like unnecessary work, but it will ensure that both libraries are built with support for the other.

-Information on how to build OpenImageIO can be found in [openimageio-build-win](TODO: link!).
+Information on how to build OpenImageIO can be found in the ["openimageio-build-win"directory](https://github.com/2-REC-inwork/windows-build-openimageio).
+(TODO: CHANGE LINK WHEN NOT IN "IN-WORK" ANYMORE)

 Once the OIIO library has been built, the location of the include files and libraries need to be specified to the configuration process:
 ```